scando1993/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

 Before setting up an MQTT integration, you need to create an Uplink and a Downlink converters.

 **Uplink Converter** is a script for parsing and transforming the data received by MQTT integration.
-**Downlink Converter** parses and transforms the data sent from ThingsBoard to the format that is consumed by existing device(s).
+**Downlink Converter** parses and transforms the data sent from Pacificsoft to the format that is consumed by existing device(s).

 #### Uplink Converter
 To create an Uplink Converter go to **Data Converters** section and Click **Add new data converter —> Create new converter**.